 Masks are required when visiting our ranger stations, restrooms, stores, or historic buildings.
 Please also wear a mask while recreating outside if social distancing cannot be maintained.
 Limited day use.
 RV users may need to use their own facilities.
 Double campsites restricted to one side.
-FIRE BAN is now in place.

 Arizona’s White Mountain region is full of wildlife viewing opportunities and offers a large variety of interesting birds and animals to see.
 Fool Hollow Lake Recreation Area is right in the middle of great wildlife habitat, from small mammals like the Abert’s squirrel, to large game animals like elk, encounters are common here and we urge visitors to be ready with their cameras during a visit to this rich Arizona wildlife viewing destination!